micahflee/hacks-leaks-and-revelations/chapter-10/homework-10-1.md

 This will take a long time to finish running, and when it's done the `databases` folder inside your `blueleaks-explorer` folder will have 4.7GB of `.sqlite3` files in it.

+Now, you can start using BlueLeaks Explorer by going to http://localhost:8000.